gabrie30/ghorg/README.md

 - `cmd`: The ghorg clone command to execute (required)
 - `description`: A description of what the command does (optional)
 - `post_exec_script`: Path to a script that will be called after the clone command finishes (optional).
 The script will always be called, regardless of success or failure, and receives two arguments: the status (`success` or `fail`) and the name of the reclone entry.
 This allows you to implement custom notifications, monitoring, or other automation (optional)
+- `token_cmd`: A command whose stdout is used as the token for this entry (optional).
+This lets you source a token from a secrets manager (e.g. 1Password, mise, pass, a keyring CLI) instead of storing it in cleartext.
+It overrides any global `GHORG_TOKEN_CMD` set in `conf.yaml` for this entry only, which is useful when your reclone entries span multiple providers/accounts that each require a different token.
+An explicit `--token` in the entry's `cmd` still takes precedence over `token_cmd`.

 Example `reclone.yaml` entry: